Skidmore Employee Benefits Summary

 Who is eligible for paid holidays?

 Regular full-time exempt employees and non-exempt employees , and temporary full-time exempt and non-exempt employees who are hired into a nine- to twelve-month position are eligible for paid holidays as of date of hire.
-After one year of employment, regular and temporary part-time exempt and non-exempt staff, employees in shared positions, and full-time temporary exempt and non-exempt employees hired for less than 1,365 hours per year are eligible for paid prorated holidays based on their regular scheduled hours provided they are normally scheduled to work on a designated holiday.
+After one year of employment, regular part-time exempt and non-exempt staff and employees in shared positions are eligible for paid prorated holidays based on their regular scheduled hours provided they are normally scheduled to work on a designated holiday.
+Part time, temporary employees are not eligible for paid holidays.